A B O U T

 Various experimental tracks were created during the spring of 2006 as 'process papers' for Surrealism & Rebellion (a course taught by Professor M. Deragon).
 Lyrical content was derived through the use of surrealist methodologies - resulting in a deciphered codex that lashes out against unethical practices related to capitalistic greed, consumerism, and the use of immoral psychological techniques that ultimately enslave the consumer.
 This concept of veiled coercion through the use of subliminal messaging, false pretense, product addiction - among other abhorrent acts of mechanized-menticide - is referred to as the 'drone machine', furthermore expressed as a 'process of dehumanization'.

 A number of these experimental tracks went on to become the musical score for the underground surrealist-inspired film "Quench of the Cleanser & the Transparent Passenger" (a college art project developed in collaboration with artist SR Sopha during the spring semester of 2006).
-Lyrical content was inspired by surrealist imagery, pseudoscience, metaphysical exploration, and shocking true historical events involving human experimentation (see MKUltra).
+Conceptual inspiration stemmed from surrealist imagery, pseudoscience, metaphysical exploration, and shocking true historical events involving human experimentation.

 The track "Ov the Cybernetic" was developed in the fall of 2006 as the counterpart to a deconstruction/ reconstruction art installation.
 Lyrical content was crafted with the intent to provoke conversation & intellectual debate around the controversial topic of transhumanism and what it means to be 'human' - encouraging the listener to ponder on the potential benefits, and the potential negative ramifications of technological integration.